Do you want to invite friends or family to come and visit you in Germany?

 The requirements are very clearly stated.

-What is not always clear is how to supply the required documentation in special cases for example an older person that wants to come to visit and is not working and find it difficult to get Medical/Travel insurance.
+What is not always clear is how to supply the required documentation in special cases for example an older person who wants to visit and is not working and finds it difficult to get Medical/Travel insurance.

 How soon can you apply